+The same principle works for double-boiled soup.
 The soup is cooked using the heat from the boiling water and not directly from the original heat source.
-Some may think that this is steaming but it is slightly different.
+Some may think that this is steaming but they are different.
 It isn't the steam but indirect transfer of heat from water to pot that cooks the food.

 Soups cooked in these jars are usually served directly in them.
 So besides being a cookware, they double up as tableware.
 Small wonder that many have very nice and interesting designs.
 The one I have now have fishes hand painted using blue paint.
 Fish symbolises abundance; more than enough.
 And we Chinese likes a good auspicious symbol.